DengSchoo/DengSchoo/README.md

 >
 > Star!
 Fork!
 Issue!:anger:
 >
 > Repo should foucs on quality, not num of lines.
-And I am going work on that.:secret:
+And I am going to work on that.:secret: